Lorenc Shehaj: Korabi Peshkopi

 In September 2015, Shehaj signed with Korabi Peshkopi for the upcoming 2015–16 season.
 He made his debut on 12 September by playing the last 10 minutes of the 1–0 away defeat to Besëlidhja Lezhë.
 He scored his first goal for his new club in his second appearance against Kamza, where he again was used only for the final 10 minutes.
 He was used briefly during the first part of the season, making only four appearances as a substitute, collecting only 25 minutes, leading him to terminate his contract with the club.

 Butrinti Sarandë

 On 5 February 2016, Shehaj remained in Albanian First Division after signing with Butrinti Sarandë along with Ardi Qejvani and Serxhio Gjonbrati for the second part of 2015–16 season.
 On 13 February, Shehaj made his debut with the club by scoring the winning goal against Dinamo Tirana for a 1–0 home victory.

 Apolonia Fier

-On 31 August 2016, Shehaj competed a transfer to Apolonia Fier by signing as a free agent.
+On 31 August 2016, Shehaj completed a transfer to Apolonia Fier by signing as a free agent.